sp-amm/readmegenerator/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## DESCRIPTION
-A command-line applicaiton that will quickly and easily gerenate a project README in markdown.
-The User will be prompted to answer questions using npm inquirer.
-The data will then be used to wrtie a file using npm fs.
+A command-line application that will quickly and easily generate a project README in markdown for use in git hub.
+The User will be prompted to answer questions through the use of npm inquirer.
+Once all data is provided npm fs will write the README.

 ## Table of Contents: